NWPU-903PR/DMDeepm6A1.0/README.md

 ```

 You may set your convenient CRAN mirrors by setting `repos`.
-Then create the required virtual environment and install corresponding version of keras and tensorflow (e.g., tensorflow1.10, keras2.2.0) as in your R, as following (for Windows users, you can set this in Anaconda Prompt):
+Then create the required virtual environment and install corresponding version of keras and tensorflow (e.g., tensorflow1.10, keras2.2.0), as following (for Windows users, you can set this in Anaconda Prompt):

 ```
 conda create -n r-tensorflow tensorflow==1.10 keras==2.2.0 numpy==1.14.5
 ```

-` r-tensorflow ` is the name of your virtual environment created by keras in R. Then open R to check whether the keras is istalled succesfully:
+` r-tensorflow ` is the name of your virtual environment created by keras in R. For windows users, please make sure your Anaconda path is added to environment variable.
+Then open R to check whether the keras is istalled succesfully:

 ```
 library(keras)